Community Engaged Programs

 Cornell Health Education and Research Program (CHERP)

-Cornell Health Education and Research Program (CHERP) is a NYC based peer health educator training program.
-Volunteers from partnering faith-based and social service organizations receive targeted training on health and wellness promotion in neighborhoods with disproportionate burden of premature death from cardiovascular disease and cancer serviced by New York-Presbyterian Hospital and its regional affiliate hospitals (New York-Presbyterian Brooklyn Methodist and New York-Presbyterian Queens) (Funded by Weill Cornell Medicine and New York-Presbyterian Hospital).
+Cornell Health Education and Research Program (CHERP) is a NYC-based peer health educator and research training program.
+Volunteers from partnering faith-based and social service organizations receive targeted training on health and wellness promotion as well core principles of community-based research training in neighborhoods with a disproportionate burden of premature death from cardiovascular disease and cancer amongst communities serviced by Weill Cornell’s Meyer Cancer Center and New York-Presbyterian Hospital.
+The training program is funded by the Sandra and Edward Meyer Cancer Center at Weill Cornell Medicine. .

 Community Round Table Discussion at